KeppraThere may be other brand names for this medicine.

 - Do not stop using this medicine suddenly.
 Your doctor will need to slowly decrease your dose before you stop it completely.
 Your seizures may return or occur more often if you stop using this medicine too quickly.

 - Tell any doctor or dentist who treats you that you are using this medicine.
 This medicine may affect certain medical test results.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Behavior problems, hostility, restlessness, trouble concentrating, or moodiness
+- Behavior changes, depression, hostility, restlessness, trouble concentrating, moodiness, or thoughts of hurting yourself

 - Blistering, peeling, or red skin rash